Analysis of the maximal posterior partition in the Dirichlet Process Gaussian Mixture Model: Main results

-In other words, with some restrictions on the input distribution, the limiting MAP partition is `similar' to a partition induced by one of the maximisers of the $\Delta$ function.
-The $\Delta$ function does not depend on the concentration parameter $\alpha$ or the between-groups covariance parameter.
-It therefore follows, somewhat surprisingly, that in the limit the shape of the MAP does not depend on those two parameters.
+The function $\Delta$ does not depend on the concentration parameter $\alpha$ or the between-groups covariance parameter.
+It therefore follows, somewhat surprisingly, that in the limit the shape of the MAP partition does not depend on these two parameters.

+It can be shown that as the norm of the within group covariance matrix tends to 0, the variance of the conditional expected value gains larger importance in maximising the function $\Delta$ in formula \eqref{eq:DeltaDef} and this variance increases as the number of clusters increases.
+Therefore by manipulating the within group covariance parameter, when the input distribution is bounded it is possible to obtain an arbitrarily large (but fixed) number of clusters in the MAP partition as $n\to \infty$, as \cref{prop:KMAPlarge} states.
+This is also an indication of the inconsistency of the procedure used since it implies that when the input comes from a finite mixture of distributions with bounded support, then setting the $\Sigma$ parameter too small leads to an overestimation of the number of clusters.

+\begin{prop} Assume that $P$ has bounded support and is continuous with respect to Lebesgue measure.
+Then for every $K\in\N$ there exists an $\eps>0$ such that if $\norm{\Sigma}<\eps$ then $|\hat{\cJ}_n|>K$ for sufficiently large $n$. \end{prop} \begin{proof} See Supplement A. \end{proof}

+It is worth pointing out that \cref{prop:MAPconv} and \cref{prop:xmininter} hold also for \emph{finite} Gaussian mixture models with Dirichlet prior on the probabilities of belonging to a given cluster. \cref{thm:distto0} also remains true with $\bm{M}_\Delta$ replaced by $\bm{M}_\Delta^K$ -- the set of $P$-partitions with at most $K$ clusters that maximise the function $\Delta$, where $K$ is the number of clusters assumed by the model.
+The details are left for Supplement A.